Capital Gain Calculator

 In the above case, the gains arising from the sale will be considered as long term capital gain and the benefit of indexation will be allowed while computing the capital gain.

-Here’s how to calculate tax on capital gains in such a case:
+Here’s how to calculate capital gains tax in such a case:

 Particulars | Amount |